 The class meets Tuesday/Thursday 10:45am-12:05pm, in WEB 2250.

-Grades / Submissions: We use Canvas for homework submissions and grades.
+Grades / Submissions: We use Canvas for homework submissions, grades, and to post solutions.

 Kiran Gadhave, Computer Science, email@example.com